-On the other hand, Devieka Palshikaar, who started idolizing Anju Jain since her initial days of Air India, shared that she has learned almost everything from the former.
+On the other hand, Devieka Palshikaar, who started idolizing Anju Jain during her initial days at Air India, shared that she has learned almost everything from the former.

 “I was 21 when I met Anju di.
 She was our captain and I started observing her since then.
 A very calm and cool person who respects everyone and never say a word in response.
 Unfortunately, I couldn’t learn the game from her where she was far better,” added the former leg spinner.
 “Although I try to do the time management like her, Anju di says I can do man management better than her. (she laughs!)”

-As their stint with the Bangladesh team have ended recently, both Anju Jain and Devieka Palshikaar have joined Baroda Senior Team as the batting and bowling coach respectively.
-However, there is no news when the action will start again owing to COVID-19 pandemic outbreak in the country.
+As their stint with the Bangladesh team has ended recently, both Anju Jain and Devieka Palshikaar have joined Baroda Senior Team as the batting and bowling coaches respectively.
+However, there is no news on when the action will start again owing to the COVID-19 pandemic outbreak in the country.

 Meanwhile, she also revealed her desire to become a specialized pace bowling coach as she feels pace bowling is challenging.

 “I want to do specialization on pace bowling.
 I found out that ECB gives the specialization in their level 4 coaching.
-Its been 10 years I completed my level B and don’t know when I can do that but I really want to be a pacer’s coach,” shared Devieka.
+It’s been 10 years since I completed my level B and don’t know when I can do that but I really want to be a pacer’s coach,” shared Devieka.